OneNote 101: Getting Started with the Basics

 OneNote

-Previously known as OneNote 2016/2013, this desktop app is available as standard with Office 2019 and as part of Microsoft 365 subscriptions that include client apps (i.e. Word).
+Previously known as OneNote 2016/2013, this desktop app is available as standard with Office 2019 and as part of Microsoft 365 subscriptions that include client apps (i.e., Microsoft Word).

-A OneNote Notebook is included by default with new SharePoint Online sites, Office 365 groups, and a team in Microsoft Teams.
+A OneNote Notebook is included by default with new SharePoint Online sites, Office 365 groups, and Microsoft Teams.
+In this version, sections appear at the top, and pages are listed on the right.

-If you’re interested in leveraging Microsoft Teams for your projects, check out our guide on Microsoft Teams for project management.
+If you’re interested in using Microsoft Teams for your projects, check out our guide on Microsoft Teams for project management.

 OneNote for Windows

-This free, pre-installed app for Windows 10 is downloadable from the Microsoft App Store.
-Sections and pages appear on the left.
-It’s designed for quick note-taking and easy navigation, making it a convenient option for those who want a straightforward digital notebook experience.
+This free app comes pre-installed on Windows 10 and is downloadable from the Microsoft App Store.
+The sections and pages appear on the left for quick access.

 OneNote Windows 10 App